 If you are looking to refinance an SBA loan that you currently have then it is good to know whether or not your current loan has a prepayment penalty.
 Most borrowers with an existing SBA loan have a 7a.

 7a loans of less than 15 years are primarily used for the following:

 - starting a business or buying out a partner

 And 7a loans of less than 15 years DO NOT have a prepayment penalty, so if you have a 7a with a term of less than 15 years there is no penalty to refinance.

-7a loans of longer than 25 years, which are the most common SBA commercial real estate loan have a prepayment penalty of just 3 years.
+The 7a is the most common SBA commercial real estate loan.
+It has a 25 year term and amortization and a prepayment penalty of just 3 years.
 The penalty is what is considered a “three year declining penalty” or “step down” because the penalty for paying off the loan early (or paying down more than 25% of the principal in any of the first 3 years) is either 5, 3 or 1% depending on whether your pay it off or down in years 1, 2 or 3.
 It is actually a very simple and reasonable penalty compared to many types of commercial loans that frequently have penalties that last 5 to 10 years and at higher percentages.

 SBA 504 Loan Prepayment Penalty

 The 504 loan has an unusual 2 loan structure where the first mortgage frequently has at least a 5 year prepayment penalty and the 2nd mortage has a 10 year “declining” penalty that drops year over year for the first 10 years of the loan.
 It is longer because the 504 2nd mortgage is a low rate, below market 25 year fixed rate and the investors who “own” the loan are counting on an income stream for at least 10 years and want to discourage borrowers from paying it off early.